-Download the file truepca.m which contains a straight-forward implementation of PCA based on the matlab eig function.
 Download and extract the file facedata.zip from the class web-site.
 It contains face and nonface images stored as .mat files.
 The face data has been taken from the CMU PIE database.
 The file face.mat contains five matrices: neutral, smile, talk, light1, and light2.
 Note that you can use who after loading .mat files to see what variables are defined.
 Each matrix is 7500 by 20, and contains one 100 by 75 image for each of 20 subjects.
 The subject order is the same for all matrices.
 So a single matrix containing all of the images for the i-th subject can be assembled as subject{i}= [neutral(:,i),smile(:,i),talk(:,i),light1(:,i),light2(:,i)].

 The file nonface.mat contains a set of 200 nonface images.
-The zip file also contains four images, face1.gif, face2.gif, nonface1.gif, and nonface2.gif, which will be used in question 1(d) for face detection.
+The zip file also contains four images, face1.gif, face2.gif, nonface1.gif, and nonface2.gif, which will be used in question 3(d) for face detection.